Barton Creek Greenbelt

-The Barton Creek Greenbelt located in Austin, Texas is managed by the City of Austin's Park and Recreation Department.
-The Greenbelt is a 7.25 mi stretch of public land that begins at Zilker Park and stretches South/Southwest to the final section commonly referred to as "The Hill of Life" which ends in the Woods of Westlake subdivision.
-The Barton Creek Greenbelt consists of three areas: the Lower Greenbelt, the Upper Greenbelt, and the Barton Creek Wilderness Park and is characterized by large limestone cliffs, dense foliage, and shallow bodies of water.
+The Barton Creek Greenbelt in Austin, Texas is managed by the City of Austin's Park and Recreation Department.
+The Greenbelt is a 7.25 mi stretch of public land spanning from Zilker Park west to the Lost Creek neighborhood.
+The Barton Creek Greenbelt runs parallel to the first 6.5 miles of Barton Creek before ending on a steep .75 mile hill commonly referred to as the hill of life.
+The Barton Creek Greenbelt consists of three areas: the Barton Creek Wilderness Park, the Upper Greenbelt, and the Lower Greenbelt.
+It is characterized by large limestone cliffs, dense foliage, and shallow bodies of water.

 Climate

 Located in Austin, Texas, the Barton Creek Greenbelt has a humid subtropical climate characterized by hot summers and mild winters.
-The Greenbelt receives 30 to 35 in of rain, with the majority of the precipitation coming in the spring, and second-highest in the fall.
-Small bodies of water can be found at all times of the year throughout the Greenbelt, however the creek bed that runs along the spine of the Greenbelt actively flows only 1 to 2 months out of the year depending on precipitation levels.
-Watershed from Barton Creek, a tributary that feeds the Colorado River in Central Texas, is responsible for the area's highly concentrated vegetation.
+The Greenbelt receives 30 to 35 in of rain annually, with the majority of the precipitation coming in the spring and the second highest in the fall.
+Small bodies of water can be found at all times of the year throughout the Greenbelt; however, the creek bed that runs along the spine of the Greenbelt actively flows only 1 to 2 months out of the year depending on precipitation levels.
+The Barton Creek tributary feeding the Colorado River contributes to the area's highly concentrated vegetation.

 Sports and recreation

 With its diverse terrain, the Greenbelt is a popular location for adventure-loving locals.
 The large limestone cliffs that line portions of the Greenbelt make for excellent rock climbing.
-Hikers and bikers can be found year-round, although during the wet season mountain biking is more challenging as the biking trails crisscross the creek bed, making it difficult to cross when it is full, although in recent years the addition of the pedestrian bridge along MoPac makes moving between the north and south side easier.
+Hikers and bikers can be found year-round, although during the wet season mountain biking is more challenging as the biking trails crisscross the creek bed, making it difficult to cross when it is full.
+However, the addition of a pedestrian bridge east of MoPac Expressway facilitated moving between the sides.
 During years of heavy rainfall the water level of the creek rises high enough to allow swimming, cliff diving, kayaking, and tubing.
-During the annual "Tubin the Belt" parade hundreds of individuals tube the greenbelt on a Saturday in Spring.
+During the annual "Tubin' the Belt" parade in the Spring hundreds of individuals tube the Greenbelt.

-Barton Creek Greenbelt is also a popular site for cavers, owing to the presence of Airmen's Cave, which, at two miles (3 km), is the longest cave in Travis County, Texas.
+Adjacent to Barton Creek Greenbelt is a popular site for cavers: Airmen's Cave, which, at two miles (3 km), is the longest cave in Travis County.
 After many novice spelunkers became lost exploring the cave and required rescue, the entrance to the cave was sealed by a locked steel grate.
-It has scheduled openings for guided exploration arranged with Austin area spelunking organizations.
+Airmen's Cave has scheduled openings for guided exploration arranged with Austin area spelunking organizations.